Yiyi127/FocusCameraJuniorDevPHP/README.md

 - Create, Read, Update, and Delete customers
 - Customers have the following attributes: `name`, `email`, and `address`
 - Frontend interface for managing customers
+- **Data validation and sanitization:** User input is sanitized and validated using the `Validator` class to protect against SQL injection.
+- **Dependency injection:** The `Database` class is used to inject database connection methods into other classes.
+- **Inheritance principle:** The `Customer` class is extended by the `CorporateCustomer` class to reuse code across multiple types of customers.

 ## Requirements
 - PHP 7.4 or higher
 - Composer
 - MySQL
 - Apache server (XAMPP recommended for local development)

+## Implementation Details

+### 1. Data Validation and Sanitization
+- **Explanation**: User input is sanitized and validated to protect against SQL injection.
+- **How It's Done**: The `Validator` class provides methods to sanitize and validate strings, emails, and integers.
+These methods are used in the `CustomerController` to ensure all user inputs are clean and valid before processing.

+### 2. Dependency Injection
+- **Explanation**: Dependency injection is used for database connection methods.
+- **How It's Done**: The `Database` class creates a PDO connection, which is then injected into the `CustomerService` and `CustomerController` classes.
+This allows for a clean separation of concerns and easier testing.

+### 3. Inheritance Principle
+- **Explanation**: Demonstrates the inheritance principle by reusing code across multiple types of customers.
+- **How It's Done**: An abstract `Customer` class is created, which contains common properties and methods.
+The `CorporateCustomer` class extends this abstract class, implementing the specific logic for managing corporate customers.

 ## Setup Instructions